 Historically, peering was established between networks that found a mutual benefit from the connection without payments between the parties.

-For an IP network to peer, it needs an ASN (Autonomous System Number) and its own IP address space.
+For an IP network to peer, it needs an ASN (Autonomous System Number) and its own public IP address space.
 Peering is then configured using BGP (Border Gateway Protocol) which exchanges routing information between the two ASNs.
 BGP is also used for internet access when businesses have an ASN and their own address space.
 The configuration of BGP on both sides of the connection determines whether it is a peering or internet access/transit connection.

 BGP is used for the logical connection but needs a physical or virtual path between the two networks that connect.
 The most common approaches for this are: